dram1964/cloudarchitect/docs/azure/networking.md

 ## Application Gateway

-Azure Application Gateway implements load-balancing at Layer 7 (Application), and makes decisions based on attributes of the HTTP request such as the URI path or request headers.
+Azure Application Gateway implements load-balancing at Layer 7 (Application), and makes decisions based on attributes of the HTTP request such as the URI path (path-based routing) or address (multi-site routing).
+The backend pool can include VMs, VMSS, App Service and even on-prem servers.
+Application Gateway uses round-robin to load balance requests and provides the following features:

+- Support for HTTP, HTTP/2, HTTPS, and Websockets
+- Application firewall: checks requests for common security threats
+- End-to-end request encryption
+- Autoscaling
+- Redirection
+- Rewrite HTTP Headers
+- Custom Error Pages

+Application Gateway health probes can accept HTTP responses between 200 and 399 to indicate OK.
+If no health probe is configured, App Gateway configures a default the expects a response within 30 seconds.

 Application Gateway can load balance within a Region: for Global Load Balancing at the Application Layer use Azure Front Door.